dennis-barrett/hertzoggie/README.md

 # Hertzoggie

 Hertzoggie is a collection of cookiecutter templates, particularly for Python projects.
+These templates are quite opinionated, and are tailored to my specific likes and needs (but others may find they like the structure).
+In
+particular:

+- They follow a specific folder structure.
+- Poetry is used for dependency management.
+- Ruff and Pyright are used for linting and type checking, respectively.
+Moreover, the generated `pyproject.toml` contains settings for these tools that I tend to use on all of my Python projects.

 ## Usage